bredmor/laradocker/README.md

 **Node.JS** Will always be the newest available minor and patch *LTS* version from [Nodesource](https://downloads.nodesource.com/#debian).
 New major versions will be tagged as new major versions of this image.

 # Contributions, Issues and Requests
 I monitor this repo daily and will respond to open Issues and Pull Requests.
+You can also shout out to me on [Twitter](https://twitter.com/bredmor) for a quicker response.